-The remote entry system allows you to lock or unlock all vehicle doors and liftgate without a key.
+The remote entry system allows you to lock or unlock all vehicle doors and liftgate and open the liftgate window without a key.

 The remote entry features only operate with the vehicle in P (Park) or N (Neutral) and the ignition in the LOCK position.